 Sec.
-126.206. - Single-source, noncompetitive purchases.
+126.206. - Sole-source, noncompetitive purchases.

-- (a) Upon a recommendation by the Chief and proper notice and approval under this Procurement Code, an exceptional purchase or purchase made without competition or advertisement can be made from a "single source".
-For purposes of this section, a "single source" shall mean a person or entity who (i) provides necessary follow-up goods and services to the City such as replacement parts or warranty-related or required maintenance services for products and equipment previously purchased by the City that may only efficiently and effectively be provided by such person or entity; or (ii) is the only one justifiable source available to provide necessary goods and services to the City such as patented and manufactured products and services offered for sale in a noncompetitive market or solely by a manufacturer's authorized dealer.
-Without competition or advertisement, but only after posting prior notice on Procurement's website for no less than seven calendar days, a single-source purchase, if found from the relevant facts presented by the using agency to be sufficiently and properly justified, may be awarded hereunder.
-As a condition precedent to consideration and an award hereunder, using agencies must submit to the Chief a written justification for each singlesource, noncompetitive purchase, including without limitation a sufficient explanation, as determined by the Chief, as to why only the proposed make or kind of goods or services will satisfactorily fulfill the needs of the using agency.
-A requirement for a particular good or service will not justify an award in circumstances where there is more than one potential source that can efficiently and effectively provide the same.
-Proposed awards made hereunder may be timely protested pursuant to the Division's protest procedures. - (b) The authority granted in subsection (a) of this Section to awarding agencies in the case of independent agencies shall only be available to those independent agencies that adopt an internal procedural rule providing that a two-thirds vote of the independent agency is necessary for approval of a single-source purchase.
-Furthermore, the secretary of the independent agency shall certify to the Chief and the Council Auditor that the rule was in effect and followed on each single-source purchase awarded by the independent agency under the authority granted by subsection (a) of this Section.
+- (a) Upon a recommendation by the Chief and proper notice and approval under this Procurement Code. an exceptional purchase or purchase made without competition or advertisement can be made from: (i) a "proprietary source," which, under this Procurement Code, shall apply to follow-up goods and services, such as replacement parts or warranty-related or required maintenance services for products and equipment previously purchased by the City, that may only be efficiently and effectively provided from one justifiable source; or (ii) a "sole source," which, under this Procurement Code, shall apply when there is only one justifiable source, such as patented and manufactured products and services offered for sale in a noncompetitive market or solely by a manufacturer's authorized dealer.
+Without competition or advertisement, but only after posting prior notice on Procurement's website for no less than seven calendar days, a proprietary or sole-source purchase, if found from the relevant facts presented by the using agency to be sufficiently and properly justified, may be awarded hereunder.
+As a condition precedent to consideration and an award hereunder, using agencies must submit to the Chief a written justification for each proprietary or sole-source, noncompetitive purchase, including without limitation a sufficient explanation, as determined by the Chief, as to why only the proposed make or kind of goods or services will satisfactorily fulfill the needs of the using agency.
+A requirement for a particular proprietary good or service will not justify an award in circumstances where there is more than one potential source that can efficiently and effectively provide the same.
+Proposed awards made hereunder may be timely protested pursuant to the Division's protest procedures. - (b) The authority granted in subsection (a) of this Section to awarding agencies in the case of independent agencies shall only be available to those independent agencies that adopt an internal procedural rule providing that a two-thirds vote of the independent agency is necessary for approval of a sole-source purchase.
+Furthermore, the secretary of the independent agency shall certify to the Chief and the Council Auditor that the rule was in effect and followed on each sole-source purchase awarded by the independent agency under the authority granted by subsection (a) of this Section.